Concert Survival Guide

 Tickets and merch

-Merchandise is expensive.
-Like ‘wide-eyed holy crap how much?‘ expensive.
-You may want to bring a spare $100 or so just in case you want a t-shirt or CD.
+Merchandise is expensive – as in ‘wide-eyed holy crap how much?‘ expensive.
+You may want to bring a spare $100 or so just in case you want a t-shirt or some memorabilia.
 T-shirts run around $60 and CDs normally $30, possibly more if they are signed.
-If you’re at a festival there will be loads of merch from all the bands playing.
-If you want something signed, bands will only sign their own merch (duh).
-Its expensive, but also exclusive so you won’t ever get another chance.
+If you’re at a festival there will be loads of merch from all the bands playing, so pick and choose the items that are easy to carry, else find a friend to lug around that life-size statue of your favourite singer.
+If you want something signed bands will often have signing booths for their own merch (duh), but you’ll need to plan ahead and get ready to wait in line for some time.
+Merch is expensive, but also exclusive so you won’t ever get another chance.
 If you’re a fan, this is the cost of your affliction.
 If you’re looking to get signature, take a silver or white Sharpie with you – most merch is black, so this is the only way to have your precious signature actually show up.

-Parking can be a nightmare, so try to use public transport or a taxi if possible.
 If you must take a car, get there early and try to park as close to the exit as possible.
-It might be a little bit more walking now, but at the end of the night when everybody wants to leave at the same time, being near the exit could save you hours of waiting to get out.
-Often times you will have parking attendants so you’ll have to go where they say, but at least being early will can get into the venue ahead of the crowds.
+It might be a little bit more walking now, but at the end of the night when 10,000 people want to leave at the same time, being near the exit could save you hours of waiting to get out.
+Often times you will have parking attendants so you’ll have to go where they say, but at least being early will get into the venue ahead of the crowds.

 Consider leaving a drink and snack in the car – after a long day at a concert you’ll be knackered by the time you get back, food can be a lifesaver during the imminent waiting game to get out of the car park.